Thanksgiving brings mixed box office for Disney

 “Strange World” opened in 4,714 locations on Wednesday, but it was clear from early preview showings that it was going to be slow going.
 On Friday, it earned only $5.2 million.
 “Wakanda Forever,” by contrast, made $18.2 million on Friday in 4,258 theaters and has been out for three weeks.

-A lack of new family oriented films over the past several weeks may have resulted in “muted” awareness for “Strange World,” according to Dergarabedian.
+A lack of new family-oriented films over the past several weeks may have resulted in “muted” awareness of “Strange World,” according to Dergarabedian.

 “ The Menu,” the satirical fine-dining thriller starring Ralph Feinnes and Anya Taylor-Joy, landed in fourth in its second weekend, with $7.4 million over the past five days and $5.2 million over the weekend.
 Fifth place went to “Black Adam.”